YahiaMohamed90/Final-Project/README.md

  - you should have Terraform and Ansibal installed on your own system

- -cd to infrastructure directory . run following commands
+ - cd to infrastructure directory . run following commands

  # terraform init
  # terraform plan --var-file dv.tfvars